Prevention Policy

 in which the safety policy is audited

-Prevom makes an in-depth analysis of the current security situation within your organisation.
+Prevom provides an in-depth analysis of your organisation’s current safety situation.

-Prevom makes an in-depth analysis of the current security situation within your organisation.
+Prevom provides an in-depth analysis of your organisation’s current safety situation.

 Step 2: